gavinworkman/SecondBrain/Draft 1.md

 - Compare types and severity of injuries across different field types.

+_Interestingly, this study had different conclusions than its soccer-related counterparts, showing a slightly higher incidence of lower-extremity injuries, particularly knee sprains and abrasions._

 #### D. **Key Trends and Differences**

 - Increased injury rates on turf (e.g., 2 more injuries per 1,000 exposure hours on turf).